davsec-teaching/ECS160-Winter2025/README.md

 The midterm and final will be in-class and closed book.
 The assignments will be performed in groups of 2.

 The grade cutoffs will be as follows.
-Grades might be curved on top of these cutoffs, but you will always get _at least_ the grade mentioned in the table below if you score the required percentage.
+Grades cutoffs might be lowered further, but you will always get _at least_ the grade mentioned in the table below if you score the required percentage.

 | **Percentage**          | **Grade**                                                                 |
 |----------------------|---------------------------------------------------------------------------------|